All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 Did you know?

-Every year in the UK many babies are born to women who know they are HIV positive and almost all of these babies do not have HIV.
+Every year in the UK many babies are born to women who know they are Living with HIV and almost all of these babies do not have HIV.

 Did you know?